DDbrother9999/Cool-Skripts/README.md

 # Cool-Skripts
-archive of the Skript backend for the Minecraft Server's WildKits and InsaneKits
+archive of the Skript backend for the Minecraft Server's WildKits and InsaneKits while I maintained it